gnomehat/gnomehat/README.md

 # GnomeHat

 A free and open source tool for automatic experiment version control.

+Deep network training and other data science jobs take a long time, and when you run a lot of them it's easy to lose track of which version of your code produced which results.
+Gnomehat stores your results and a git repository snapshot every time you run your code, so you can search all your old results and see exactly what code produced them.

-GnomeHat makes your experiments organized and reproducible, so you can focus on the science!
+Gnomehat makes your experiments organized and reproducible, so you can focus on doing data science!

 ![GnomeHat UI Screenshot](https://raw.githubusercontent.com/lwneal/gnomehat/master/screenshot.jpg)